Gino2B/Fitness-App/README.md

 # Fitness-App
 A fitness app project

-## Midterm
+## Final
-Couldn't really figure out how to put together an admin/admin module
+couldn't figure out why it won't display data from server when it shows on localhost:3001